Louisa Garrett Anderson: Medicine – World War I

 When the First World War broke out, Anderson and Flora Murray founded the Women's Hospital Corps (WHC), and recruited women to staff it.
 Believing that the British War Office would reject their offer of help, and knowing that the French were in need of medical assistance, they offered their assistance to the French Red Cross.
-The French accepted their offer and provided them the space of a newly built hotel in Paris as their hospital.
+The French accepted their offer and provided them the space of a newly built hotel, Claridge's, in Paris as their hospital.
 Murray was appointed Médecin-en-Chef (chief physician) and Anderson became the chief surgeon.

 Murray reported in her diary that visiting representatives of the British War Office were astonished to find a hospital run successfully by British women, and the hospital was soon treated as a British auxiliary hospital rather than a French one.
 In addition to the hospital in Paris, the Women's Hospital Corps also ran another military hospital in Wimereux.

 In January 1915, casualties began to be evacuated to England for treatment.
 The War Office invited Murray and Anderson to return to London to run a large hospital, the Endell Street Military Hospital (ESMH), under the Royal Army Medical Corps.
 ESMH treated almost 50,000 soldiers between May 1915 and September 1919 when it closed.

 At Endell, Anderson and the hospital pathologist, Helen Chambers, pioneered a new method of treating septic wounds, an antiseptic ointment called BIPP (bismuth, iodoform, and paraffin paste).
 The paste had been invented by James Rutherford Morison.
 After positive results from some initial tests by Anderson, Morison asked her and Chambers to run a larger trial of BIPP in 1916.
 Anderson published case studies in The Lancet, concluding that this method saved patients pain and was better than the Carrel-Dakin method, which used a more powerful antiseptic but had to be frequently reapplied to be effective.
 Since bandages could be left on for longer, the BIPP method reduced time spent changing bandages by as much as 80%.
 BIPP was widely adopted by surgeons for the rest of the war, although opinion among doctors remained divided as to the best method for wound treatment.
 Despite continued debate, BIPP was also used in the Second World War and continues to be in use today in ear, nose, throat, maxillofacial, and neurosurgery procedures.